Keto-Friendly Chocolate Fat Bombs Recipe

 What Is a Fat Bomb?

-A fat bomb is a little chocolate treat that combines all the healthy fats into an easy, pop-in-your-mouth snack.
-They are not cooked but rather frozen in the freezer and can be kept in the fridge; however, they will become softened if not kept frozen.
-I prefer the softer texture and keep mine in the refrigerator as I find the freezer version too hard.
-Alternatively, you can take them out of the freezer and let them warm up for a few minutes before eating.
+A fat bomb is a little chocolate treat that combines healthy fats into an easy, pop-in-your-mouth snack.
+They are not cooked but rather frozen in the freezer and alternatively can be kept in the fridge; however, they will become softened if not kept frozen.
+I prefer the softer texture and keep mine in the refrigerator because I find the freezer version too hard.
+You can, alternatively, take them out of the freezer and let them warm up for a few minutes before eating so they are not so hard.

 What Is the Keto Diet?

-Basically, the keto diet eliminates excessive carbohydrates in the diet.
+Basically, "keto" eliminates excessive carbohydrate consumption in the diet.
 It even eliminates complex carbohydrates that are considered healthy.
 Advocates swear by this diet, as it transitions the body into burning stored fat rather than glucose.
 By switching to burning fat stores instead of glucose the body starts to burn through fat rapidly and thus weight loss is also dramatic.

 Back to the Fat Bomb!